 10. The Future of AI for M&A and Startups

-In the future, the contribution of AI for M&A process and startup space will continue to rise.
+In the future, AI's contribution to the M&A process and the startup space will continue to rise.

-AI could soon even match founders with investors who are likely to fund them, based not just on previous behavior, but also speed of deals and areas of interest.
+AI could soon even match founders with investors likely to fund them, based not just on previous behavior but also on deal speed and areas of interest.
 Think of it as AI matchmaking for deal flow.

 11. Identifying Issues Even Before They Arise